shijy16/shijy16/README.md

 ### Hi there 👋

-😄 Happy to see u.
+😄 Happy to see U.

 Things about me:
 - 👶 A CS graduate and noob security postgraduate.